drMy5tery/Java_Lab/1/Part_1/readme.md

-The Lab program here tries to validate a credit card of length 8 or 9 For the Algorithm to compute and double the digits at the Odd places I've used the Ascii values <br />
+The Lab program here tries to validate a credit card of length 8 or 9 <br />
+For the Algorithm to compute and double the digits at the Odd places I've used the Ascii values <br />
 Observe the pattern in the below displayed  Observed Pattern<br />